-Site Map above is an overview of our projected layout for our future community for phase 1.
+The site map above is an overview of our projected layout for our future community for Phase 1.
 The community will be built in 2 phases or more based on future demands.
 Phase 1 entails 60 plots on 15 acres.
 The residential & commercial plots on both phases are 80 ft x 100 ft lots for a total of 8,000 square feet per plot.
 We plan to use 10 remaining plots for a park, community center, business center, and security post.

-Phase 2 will include 200 plots on 50 acres for residential and business projects.
-This will include 20 plots for farming, 120 plots for residential, 8 plots for Apartments/Condos, 30 plots for onsite commercial investment, 2 plots for a community store, 3 plots for a Medical Center, 4 plots for an Educational/ Training Building, 3 plots for a Maintenance Facility, 10 acres for an additional park, community and business center.
+Phase 2 will include 240 plots on 60 acres for residential and business projects.
+This will include 20 plots for farming, 120 plots for residential, 24 plots for Apartments/Condos, 30 plots for onsite commercial investment, 4 plots for a community store, 32 plots for Farming, 4 plots for a Medical Center, 4 plots for an Educational/Training Building, 4 plots for a Maintenance Facility, 8 plots for community center and business & technology center.

 Black Star Repatriation & Pan-African Community, in Central Region is located in the town Gyaahadze.
 It gives you access to a nice clean beach two miles from the property.
-It is two miles away from the city of Winneba, and about three miles away from the Accra/ Winneba Rd which takes you to Cape Coast to the left or Accra to the right.
+It is two miles away from the city of Winneba, and about three miles away from the Accra/ Winneba Road which takes you to Cape

+Coast to the left or Accra to the right.
 The community land is in the middle of Cape Coast and Accra.
 The land is 1.5 to 2 hours away from either city based on traffic.

+Google Maps:

-Google Maps: GPS Land Location for our Black Star Pan-African Community in Gyaahadze, Central Region of Ghana.
+GPS Land Location for our Black Star Pan-African Community in Gyaahadze, Central Region of Ghana.
 5°23'50.2"N 0°35'15.8"W https://maps.app.goo.gl/ XWFjFhDiShZ22Q5P7